denoland/manual/contributing/style_guide.md

 ## Meta-programming is discouraged.
 Including the use of Proxy.

-Be explicit even when it means more code.
+Be explicit, even when it means more code.

 There are some situations where it may make sense to use such techniques, but in the vast majority of cases it does not.